tight-embedded/tight-ios-sdk/README.md

 ## Minimum iOS Deployment Version

 The Hurdlr SDK supports a minimum iOS deployment version of `iOS 17.0`.
-Your app must target an iOS version greater than this minimum.
+Your app must target an iOS version greater than or equal to this version in order to use the Hurdlr SDK.

 ## Setup